civic-data-design-lab/react-beirut/scripts/README.md

 ## `archive_csv_to_json.py`
 This script is used to convert the shared Google Sheet where the archive information is stored and worked on to a JSON file.
+Note that this script will also update the primary image metadata associated with the response.

 ### Usage:
 1. Download the Archive data from the Google Sheet as a CSV and save it to a known location, preferably within the [`scripts/data`](/scripts/data) folder.